Search This Blog

 I don’t think any of my friends or family members even suspected that I was actively suicidal.

 In a support group for depression and anxiety that I was leading at my church many years ago, my group members were often smiling.
 They seemed so normal, even happy.
-I had to remind myself that they were hurting more than deeply than they appeared to be or they wouldn’t be in that room.
+I had to remind myself that they were hurting more deeply than they appeared to be or they wouldn’t be in that room.

 When someone blames herself for not realizing how much a loved one was suffering, it might not be her fault at all.
 That person might have put on a very good show of being okay, just a little down.
 It’s always easier to see the warning signs after a suicide has occurred.